NishthaCh/Titanic/README.md

 # Titanic
-Objective: - To calculate the probability of people who survived the Titanic shipwreck by implementing Ridge Algorithm
+Objective: - To calculate the probability of people who survived the Titanic shipwreck by applying the Ridge Algorithm

 Steps:-
 1.)
 Code written in Python for model fitting and then saved the model using the library pickle as 'model.pkl' (File name-Ridge_Titanic)